Parents often ask me how they can help their children into property.

 This protects against the in-laws – not that there is anything wrong with in-laws of course.

-You have not transferred the ownership, but the control in the property to your child without attracting any stamp duty, GST or capital gains tax and have also retained an element of protection.
+You have not transferred the ownership, but the control of the property to your child without attracting any stamp duty, GST or capital gains tax and have also retained an element of protection.

 OK, your child does not own a property in their personal name, but they control it through the family trust.